Verified-Intelligence/alpha-beta-CROWN/README.md

 pip install -r complete_verifier/requirements.txt
 ```

-Unless you use MIP-based verification algorithms or the GCP-CROWN verifier,
-a Gurobi license is *not needed* (in most use cases).
+Unless you use MIP-based verification algorithms, a Gurobi license is *not needed* (in most use cases).
 If you want to use MIP-based verification algorithms (which are feasible only for small models), you need to
 install a Gurobi license with the `grbgetkey` command.
 If you don't have
 access to a license, by default, the above installation procedure includes a